Muirfield/pocketmine-plugins/libcommon/README.md

 ## Changes

+- 1.92.0: ??
+  * Added a FastTransfer class, with temporary work-around
 - 1.91.0: De-bundle
   * New modules: TPUtils, ShoppingCart, SignUtils, SkinUtils, SpySession
   * De-bundled, now it is just a library again.
 All sub-commands were moved